YosysHQ/eqy/docs/source/config.rst

 .................

-The ``merge`` and ``nomerge`` commands work similar to ``group`` and ``nogroup``, but creates non-primitive partitions by merging the primitive partitions generated by the grouping commands.
+The ``merge`` and ``nomerge`` commands work similar to ``group`` and ``nogroup``, but creates non-fragment partitions by merging the fragment partitions generated by the grouping commands.

 path statements